werf/werf/docs/_includes/reference/cli/werf_kubectl_kustomize.md

             the docker network to run the container in -o, --output=''
             If specified, write output to this path.
-      --reorder='legacy'
-            Reorder the resources just before output.
-Use `legacy` to apply a legacy reordering
-            (Namespaces first, Webhooks last, etc).
-Use `none` to suppress a final reordering.
 ```

 {{ header }} Options inherited from parent commands